golang/proposal/design/45713-workspace.md

 The `go.work` file requires a `go` directive.
 The `go` directive accepts a version just as it does in a `go.mod` file.
 The `go` directive is used to allow adding new semantics to the `go.work` files without breaking previous users.
-It does not override go versions in invididual modules.
+It does not override go versions in individual modules.

 Example: